LM317 variable voltage regulator circuit diagram

 LM117 / LM217 / LM317 variable voltage regulator characteristics

 To achieve this voltage variation, only 2 external resistors are needed (one of them is a variable resistor).
-Among its main characteristics of the LM317 voltage regulator have current limitation and thermal protection against overloads.
+Two of the main characteristics of the LM317 voltage regulator are a current limitation and thermal protection against overloads.

 How the LM317 Variable Voltage Regulator circuit works?